ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	if it is an EC2-Classic instance, its Elastic IP address is disassociated from the instance. if it is an EC2-VPC instance, the Elastic IP address remains associated.

+**add an existing EC2 instance to an Auto Scaling group**
+	 \- The instance is in the **`running`** state.
+	\- The AMI used to launch the instance must still exist.
+	\- The instance is not a member of another Auto Scaling group.
+	\- The instance is launched into one of the Availability Zones defined in your Auto Scaling group.
+	 \- If the Auto Scaling group has an attached load balancer, the instance and the load balancer must both be in EC2-Classic or the same VPC.
+If the Auto Scaling group has an attached target group, the instance and the load balancer must both be in the same VPC.

 **EC2 Instance Types**
 **Reserved Instance:**
 	a. when a Reserved Instance expires, any instances that were covered by the Reserved Instance are billed at the on-demand price